- Future Students

 We usually think about the work of architects in terms of how the buildings they design look.

-But for the designers of the Oregon State University Arts and Education Complex, another question was just as important: How will the building sound?
+But for the designers of the Patricia Valian Reser Center for the Creative Arts, another question was just as important: How will the building sound?

 The facility, now under construction on the southeast corner of OSU’s Corvallis campus, will include the Lynne Hallstrom Detrick Concert Hall and a black box theater.
 The acoustics need to be terrific in both of those spaces.